 A burial at sea is a form of funeral where the body of the deceased is disposed of at sea.
-May involve burning the ashes and then scattering them to the wind, or just dumping a weighted coffin off the side of a boat.
+May involve burning the corpse to ashes and then scattering them to the wind, or just dumping a weighted coffin off the side of a boat.
 Often an exception to It Always Rains at Funerals, though you may get some high waves anyway.

 These were very common in Real Life back when sea voyages were long.
 If it's two weeks before the next port, you do not want to lug the body around.
-They still occur on occasion but nowadays its most commonly a last request in the will of an old sailor.
+They still occur on occasion, but nowadays it's most commonly a last request in the will of an old sailor.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

 - In Crying Freeman, Freeman's beloved Number Two Ko Tokugen was buried at sea after his assassination.

 - In Detective School Q, the Broken Bird Mitsuru commits suicide in her house near the sea.
 Her boyfriend Manabu does this for her, carrying her lifeless body in a rowboat into the sea itself and then dropping her in the water... right before deciding to both kill those who caused her disgrace, and to make sure the case's MacGuffin (which she would've received if not for their intervention) won't fall in their hands.

 - In Fist of the North Star 2, Captain Akashachi's body is put on a boat, which is then put to drift in the sea.

 - In Mobile Suit Gundam SEED Destiny, Shinn Asuka takes Stellar Louissier's corpse in his arms after the battle where she died, carries her to a nearby lake, then gently drops her into the water as the snow falls down.

 - In the Pokémon anime, Ash and co. tried to do this with Team Rocket when they found them floating on the sea after escaping from a sunken ship.
 It turned out they were just unconscious, and Pikachu was disappointed.